borteo/neat-starter/src/posts/happyness.md

 Working in factories and construction sites left a mark on me and gave me the kick in the ass I needed to hit the books.
 The thought of spending my entire life on an assembly line made me cringe!
 I thought, why not get myself a fancy degree?
-I've always loved computers and video games, so it was a total no-brainer.
+I've always loved computers and video games, so it was the obvious choice for me.

 <div align="center">❉</div>

-__The day of my graduation arrived.__
+**The day of my graduation arrived.**

 December 27, 2007, a freezing cold morning 🥶

 After defending my thesis, Prof. Sperduti bestowed upon me the title of “Doctor of Computer Science”.
 Cue the applause from my friends and family.
-But things didn't go as smoothly as I hoped.
+However, things weren’t exactly as smooth as I anticipated.

 Finding a job wasn't difficult.
-After a few weeks, I start working as a junior dev for a B2PA consultancy company in Padua.
-The contract is as a _metalworker_, all because Italy couldn't even wrap its head around the concept of IT workers:
+A few weeks later, I landed a position as a junior dev at a B2PA consultancy company in Padua.
+The contract, though, was as a metalworker, reflecting how Italy was still struggling to recognize the value of IT professionals.

-> Permanent contract with a 3-year apprenticeship.<br/> Salary: €948 (after taxes) per month.
+> Permanent contract with a 3-year apprenticeship. <br/>
+> Salary: €948 (after taxes) per month.

 While signing, they promise that they will shorten the apprenticeship period.
 Maybe by a year.

 I knew I lacked experience, so I wasn't expecting bags of cash to rain down on me just yet.
 Besides, to comfort my fragile ego, none of my university buddies were making more than €1k a month.
-It was a real "[The 1000 Euros Generation]" movie moment!
+It was a real “[The 1000 Euros Generation]” movie moment!

-## A Decent Paycheck Can Wait 💔
+## **A Decent Paycheck Can Wait 💔**

 Two long years went by, and thanks to some seniority raises, my monthly income skyrocketed to the dazzling amount of €1,049!
 Oh, and that apprenticeship I was promised would end early?
 Yeah, that turned out to be a “maturating” apprenticeship instead.
 They said they couldn't afford to pay me a full salary, but they were happy to enjoy those sweet government incentives until the end of my training.
 It's a win-win... for them!